rackerlabs/design-system/_component_design/button-drop-down.md

 ## When to use

-Use a basic drop-down button when there are multiple actions associated with a button but there is no designated primary action.
+Use a basic drop-down button when there are multiple actions associated with a button but no primary action is designated.
 When the user clicks a drop-down button, all actions appear in an actions menu.

-Use a split drop-down button when there are multiple actions associated with a button but only one primary action.
+Use a split drop-down button when multiple actions are associated with a button but only one action is primary.
 The primary action is visible and available on the button, while the secondary actions are accessed through the drop-down menu.

 {% endcolumn %}